usaid-cs/yesterday-i-learned/random.md

 - The world's worst beer by bitterness is the [Carbon Smith **FUCKS UP YOUR SHIT** IPA](https://firstwefeast.com/drink/hoppiest-beers-of-all-time/carbon-smith), at 2600 IBUs, presumably brewed to make hipsters shut the FUCK up (speculation).
 - "No ragrets" came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
 (We're the Millers, with wrinkly Rachel in it)
 - [TLSvx.y is SSLv3.x.](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/) The POODLE attack that downgraded TLS 1.x to SSLv3 was mitigated only by disabling SSLv3, so if TLS 1.0 were to be compromised, shit would go flying.
-- Glass is the perfect material for laptop touchpads and palm rests.
 - When it comes to bodybuilding, [TheJosh says that a week is 8 days long](https://forum.bodybuilding.com/showthread.php?t=107926751), and a week starts _and_ ends on a Sunday.
 - "The reason they call it the American Dream is because you have to be asleep to believe it." - George Carlin
 - "Geoffrey dollars" are Toys R Us gift cards.